Talkamatic/dialogue-domain-descriptions/docs/tutorial.md

 # Step 7.
 How to continue

-This tutorial has illustrated the first step towards the [incremental_search](examples#incremental-search) example.
+This tutorial has illustrated how to implement the [basic action example](examples#basic-action).

 In order to continue, go to the [examples](examples) section to find an example similar to your desired functionality.
 Steal the best ideas from there, adjusting them for yor domain.
 Remember to work test driven, adding a test first, then making it work.